-- Farm animal truck washing and cleaning - Farm supply stores - Fairgrounds and rodeo facilities - Nursery / greenhouse / truck farm: 25,000 to 50,000 sq. ft. buildings and shelters - Kennels / animal shelters and enclosures for commercial purposes - Veterinary clinics - Retail outlet for agricultural products (25,000-50,000 sq. ft. building) - D. Industrial Agribusiness Uses.
-May include, but are not limited to: - Commercial feed lot: 1000 animals or more - Crop dusting operations and airstrip - Dairy farm: based on Colorado Department of Health standards - Meat processing facility - Nursery / greenhouse / truck farm: over 50,000 sq. ft. buildings - Slaughter house - 3106.2 Commercial Uses Defined.
-Commercial Uses shall mean uses engaged in the sale, rental, service, and distribution of goods, and the provision of services other than those classified under other use types, specifically those indentified solely for residential, agricultural, and light and heavy industrial use. - 3106.3 Light Industrial Uses Defined.
+- C. Commercial Agribusiness Uses.
+May include, but are not limited to: - Agricultural implements sales and service - Animal sales and auction businesses conducting regular sales events that involve multiple customers - Farm animal truck washing and cleaning - Farm supply stores - Fairgrounds and rodeo facilities - Nursery / greenhouse / truck farm: 25,000 to 50,000 sq. ft. buildings and shelters - Kennels / animal shelters and enclosures for commercial purposes - Veterinary clinics - Retail outlet for agricultural products (25,000-50,000 sq. ft. building) - D. Industrial Agribusiness Uses.
+May include, but are not limited to: - Commercial feed lot: 1000 animals or more - Crop dusting operations and airstrip - Dairy farm: based on Colorado Department of Health standards - Meat processing facility - Nursery / greenhouse / truck farm: over 50,000 sg. ft. buildings - Slaughter house - 3106.2 Commercial Uses Defined.
+Commercial Uses shall mean uses engaged in the sale, rental, service, and distribution of goods, and the provision of services other than those classified under other use types, specifically those identified solely for residential, agricultural, and light and heavy industrial use. - 3106.3 Light Industrial Uses Defined.
 Light Industrial development shall mean uses engaged in the manufacture, predominantly from previously prepared materials, of finished products or parts, including processing, fabrication, assembly, treatment, packaging, incidental storage, sales or distribution of such products.
 Further, Light Industrial shall mean uses such as the manufacture of electronic instruments, preparation of food products, pharmaceutical manufacturing, research and scientific laboratories or the like. - 3106.4 Heavy Industrial Uses Defined.
 Heavy Industrial uses shall mean uses engaged in the basic processing and manufacturing of materials or products predominately from extracted or raw materials; or a use engaged in storage of, or manufacturing processes using, flammable or explosive materials; or storage or manufacturing processes that potentially involve hazardous conditions.
 Heavy Industrial shall also mean those uses engaged in the operation, parking and maintenance of heavy equipment and trucks, cleaning of equipment or work processes involving solvents, solid waste or sanitary waste transfer stations, recycling establishments, and transport terminals (truck terminals, public works yards, container storage), mining and extracting industries, petrochemical industries, rubber refining, and primary metal or related industries. - 3106.5 Residential Uses Defined.
 Residential and Residential Accessory uses are defined as follows: